Back to Top

 Consider Herbal Remedies

 Consulting with a veterinarian is essential before introducing any herbal remedies or supplements to your cat's routine.
 Some natural products, like chamomile or valerian, can have calming effects on cats.
-However, it's crucial to use them under professional guidance and in appropriate dosages to ensure your cat's safety.
+However, it's crucial to use them under professional guidance and in appropriate dosages to promote your cat's safety.

 Seek Professional Help